junfengy/car-racing-game/README.md

 # 🏎️ Car Racing Game

 A fun browser-based car racing game where you control a car in the middle lane and avoid crashing into AI-controlled cars in the side lanes.
+Features a shared leaderboard powered by Supabase!

 ## 🎮 How to Play